 Did you know it costs a whopping 5 times more to acquire new customers than it does to retain the customers you already have?
-Makes you wonder why we don’t spend a little more time on it.
+Makes you wonder why we don’t spend a little more time on customer satisfaction.
 In addition, Frederick Reichheld of Bain & Company tells us that increasing customer retention rates by just 5% grows profits from 25% to 95%!It doesn’t take a mathlete to conclude that customer satisfaction issues and their resolutions should be high on our priority list.

 Here’s a simple way to calculate how much it costs you to gain new customers, or CAC: